-- 1. Surface preparation: See Surface Preparation section in this Application Manual. - 2.
-Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to to cure. - 3.
-Base Coat: Thoroughly mix and apply FC7500/FC7960 two-component polyurethane at 60 sf/gal (1.66 gal/100 sf or 26 wet mils) to yield 26 dry mils and allow to cure.
-The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above.
-Note: Do not leave base coat exposed for more than 5 days. - 4.
-Wear Coat: Thoroughly mix and apply FC7510/FC7961 two-component polyurethane at 160 sf/gal (0.62 gal/100 sf or 10 wet mils) to yield 10 dry mils and immediately broadcast 7992 aggregate, evenly distributed, into wet coating at the rate of 10 lbs/100 sf and allow to cure.
-Remove loose aggregate by blowing, sweeping or vacuuming. - 5.
-Do not allow pedestrian traffic on coated surfaces for at least 48 hours at 75°F (23°C), 50% RH.
+- Prior to the application of material, please reference the Product Mixing Instructions section in this Application Manual. - Caution: The following instructions are for horizontal surfaces.
+Vertical or inclined surfaces may require additional coats to build film to design thickness. - Surface preparation: See Surface Preparation section in this Application Manual. - Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to to cure. - Base Coat: Thoroughly mix and apply FC7500/FC7960 two-component polyurethane at 60 sf/gal (1.66 gal/100 sf or 26 wet mils) to yield 26 dry mils and allow to cure.
+The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above. - Wear Coat: Thoroughly mix and apply FC7510/FC7961 two-component polyurethane at 160 sf/ gal (0.62 gal/100 sf or 10 wet mils) to yield 10 dry mils and immediately broadcast 7992 aggregate, evenly distributed, into wet coating at the rate of 10 lbs/100 sf and allow to cure.
+Remove loose aggregate by blowing, sweeping or vacuum. - Do not allow pedestrian traffic on coated surfaces for a period of at least 24 hours at 75° F, 50% RH.